 - All of your phrases should be the same length, to make the round work.

-Singing is something everyone can do wherever they believe it or not, so whatever you do, have FUN!
+Singing is something everyone can do whether they believe it or not, so whatever you do, have FUN!

 Sharing your work